 Identify information that is missing, incomplete, or not aligned with policy

-Sensitive information breaches are becoming all too common within the Public Sector.
-As the complexity of information systems increases the DoD and public sector increasingly out sources its information systems and the management of its content assets.
-This in itself gives rise to a potential information assurance risk.
-Audits have become a way in which to identify, locate and take action on information being managed in a non-compliant manner seeking to avoid abreach before it occurs.
-The crux of the problem is the inability to find information that is either missing, out-of-date, mis-tagged, or contains information that should be protected, such as security information or records.
+Sensitive information breaches are becoming all too common within the public sector.
+As the complexity of information systems increases, the DoD and public sector increasingly outsource information systems and management of content assets.
+This in itself gives rise to potential information assurance risks.
+Audits have become a way in which to identify, locate, and take action on information being managed in a noncompliant manner, to avoid breaches.
+The crux of the problem is the inability to find information that is missing, out-of-date, mistagged, or contains information that should be protected, such as security information or records.
 Concept Searching can solve this problem.
-If the information exists, Concept Searching will find it – before the audit to correct any issue that would be of concern.
+If the information exists, Concept Searching technology will find it – before the audit to correct any issue that could be of concern.